quan3010/academic-kickstart/content/talk/blackboard-webinar-2018.md

 authors = ["Quan Nguyen"]

-summary = "Excited to deliver the webinar, 'Linking students’ timing of engagement to learning design and academic performance,' hosted by Blackboard on June 14th, 2018!" abstract_short = "Webinar on learning design and engagement."
+summary = "Excited to deliver the webinar, 'Linking students’ timing of engagement to learning design and academic performance,' hosted by Blackboard on June 14th, 2018!"

 event = "Blackboard Webinar"
 event_url = ""